-- Examinees must enter the testing room at least 20 minutes prior to the start of the exam. - Certificates of Proficiency showing TOEIC, TOEFL and IELTS scores will be collected before the start of Academic Exam (For applicants who submitted it with application documents, it is necessary.).
-Certificates of foreign language proficiency will be returned at the interviews. - Portfolios and portfolio summaries will be collected upon completion of Academic Exam. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam. - Examinees may use language dictionaries for tests other than language proficiency exams.
-However, examinees may not use electronic dictionaries. - Applicants of the Special Admission for International Students can use English to answer the entrance examination.
+- Examinees must enter the testing room at least 20 minutes prior to the start of the exam. - Certificates of Proficiency showing TOEIC, TOEFL, and IELTS scores will be collected before the start of the 1st day of the Academic Exam (except those who have submitted their certificate during application).
+The certificates of foreign language proficiency will be returned at the interviews. - Portfolios and portfolio summaries will be collected by the end of the 1st day of the Academic Exam. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam. - International student applicants may use dictionaries.
+However, electronic dictionaries are not allowed. - Dictionaries cannot be used other than by international student applicants. - Applicants of the Special Admission for International Students can use English to answer the entrance examination.